ibm-cloud-docs/Cloudant/offerings/bluemix.md

 In summary,
 you must ensure that your application is able to handle a [`429`](/docs/services/Cloudant?topic=cloudant-http#http-status-codes) response correctly.

-### Consumption of Read operations by partitioned queries
+### Consumption of read operations by partitioned queries
 {: #consumption-of-lookup-operations-by-partitioned-queries}

 Partitioned query requests consume a variable number of read operations